ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 .. todo::

-  Fill out the above output tables and update the Output Summary table accordingly.
+  - Fill out the above output tables and update the Output Summary table accordingly.
+  - Take into account Ali's feedback from PR 226:

+      I wonder if there should be an additional column in the Priorities table that indicates what stage of the model building process an output for V&V is needed.
+I know we had previously discussed that once we validated a cause model that it likely isn't necessary to report the state person time for that cause any more.
+I'm not sure what the best way to include this information might be, but maybe some columns that have the status of V&V for each model build by the software engineers and then we can update the table as "verified; no longer needed"?
+And others that we might want to keep in as "verified; still needed".
+Just a thought!
+Otherwise I think this looks good.

 Observers
 +++++++++